tomheaton/mcjty-website/www/docs/mods/control-mods/control-mods-20.md

 Here is a list of all (recent and important) changes to InControl and Fx Control:

+* **18 May 2025:**
+  * Fixed the 'area' sphere test.
+It was incorrect
+  * Much improved caching for counting.
+This has a great effect on performance
+  * New server config file where you can control this counting cache as well as change the radius used for nearest player tests
+  * TqLxQuanZ added knockbackset/multiply/add as well as knockbackresistanceset/multiply/add
+  * The spawner system (spawner.json) now supports many new conditions to improve performance and make rules easier to write (avoid the need for spawn.json rules).
+These conditions are encapsulated in a new 'and' block.
+There is also a 'not' block for negative conditions
+  * New 'spawntype' condition for spawn.json.
+This will allow you to test what type of spawn it is.
+Possible values are 'spawn_egg', 'natural', 'chunk_generation', 'structure', 'mob_summoned', 'conversion', ...
+  * New 'potionnoparticles' action for effects.json.
+This will allow you to do potion effects without particles
 * **11 September 2024:**
   * Fixed a problem with "onjoin" rules where the "incontrol" tag would not work properly
   * Added two new keywords: "inmultibuilding" and "multibuilding" that work similar to the "inbuilding" and "building" keywords but for multi buildings (Lost Cities)